Welcome

 On behalf of ISHS and ISPP we invite you to the VIII International symposium on postharvest plant pathology: Plant to Plate - Integrated and innovative approaches for managing postharvest disease across the supply chain.

-The symposium will as the title indicates put focus on the holistic nature of postharvest pathology with strong relationships between growing of the crop, storage technology and the influence of both pre- and post-harvest factors on the pathogen.
+The symposium will put focus on the holistic nature of postharvest pathology with strong relationships between growing of the crop, storage technology, and the influence of both pre- and post-harvest factors on the pathogen.

 Important dates